SeekND/Microbattletanks/README.md

 You should now be connected to your Micro Tank and you or anyone with that token will be able to control it from anywhere in the world!!
 Enjoy!

+# SPECIAL THANKS

+- Matt Marciniak for annoying me until I built these.
+They actually turned out pretty great, so thank him!
+- Whoever made the first micro tanks.
+They are pretty cool.
+Happy to put your name here if you let me know :)
+- RemoteXY for such a cool app that allows all this to be possible without people touching my network
+- DroneJunkie, Bowman and Tristan for all help and support in field testing these.

 # CONTACTS